-First Bank Richmond, NA hereafter referred to as the Bank, is required under the Bank Protection Act of 1968 to comply with Regulation H by establishing written administrative security procedures.
+First Bank Richmond, hereafter referred to as the Bank, is required under the Bank Protection Act of 1968 to comply with Regulation H by establishing written administrative security procedures.
 The procedures will protect and discourage robbers, burglaries, and larcenies and to protect the safety of its employees, and assist in the identification and prosecution of person(s) who commit such acts.

 The Security Officer, as designated by the Board of Directors, is responsible for preparing the required banking office administrative security procedures including requirements for security devices, procedures for selecting, testing, operating and maintaining the security devices; procedures for opening and closing for business; procedures for safekeeping cash and securities; procedures in the event of a crime; and an annual employee training program.
 The Security Officer shall report annually to the Board of Directors on the implementation, administration, and effectiveness of the Security program.

 The Board of Directors shall annually approve the bank maximum cash exposure as recommended by the Security Officer.

 Each banking office and department manager or supervisor is responsible for complying with the banking office administrative security procedures.

 Our website brings together a combination of industry-approved security technologies to protect data for the bank and for you, our customer.
 It features a VeriSign-issued Digital ID for the bank’s Internet Service Provider hosting our website, Secure Sockets Layer (SSL) protocol for data encryption, and a router and firewall to regulate the inflow and outflow of server traffic.